fhoudebert/tabulon/DEVELOPMENT.md

-  tail expressions (`engine_cmds.rs` around the engine read loop, `peer_cmds.rs` around the guest handshake): in both, the temporaries are completed futures or a socket already moved out, so dropping them earlier changes nothing observable. `cargo test`: 81 passed, no warning.
+  tail expressions (`engine_cmds.rs` around the engine read loop, `peer_cmds.rs` around the guest handshake): in both, the temporaries are completed futures or a socket already moved out, so dropping them earlier changes nothing observable. `cargo test`: 81 passed, no warning; release builds validated on Linux (Debian/Ubuntu, Manjaro) and Windows.
 - **`Cargo.lock` is committed**; `cargo update` refreshes it within the ranges of `Cargo.toml`. `rust-version` is the minimum the locked dependencies require (`cargo metadata`), not a guess.